Information for Faculty

 How it Works for Students

-Students who opt out before the deadline of the add/drop date each term will not be charged for access to the materials.
+Students who opt out of IA will receive a refund credited to their student account.
 As the materials required are listed as REQUIRED by the instructor, students are responsible for paying for the necessary access on their own, or students can opt back into the Inclusive Access program.
 The only way to opt-out of the materials is through the link in Canvas.
-Emailing the bookstore will not opt them out of the program.
-Access to materials will be turned off after the trial period.
 Students who opt-out of inclusive access may not have a way to complete assignments.

-• Instructor resources are a separate component all together and are distributed to you outside of course material delivery for you to implement into your course via Canvas.
+Instructor resources are a separate component and are distributed to you outside of course material delivery for you to implement into your course via Canvas.

 Where Do I Get Support?